360Appz/Data-Science-Machine-Learning/Monterey/README.md

 5. Data visualization and results

 # Analysis
+This dataset contains data types from text to numbers, therefore care has to be taken when using the dataset.
+It is important to know which fields to use for the machine learning model to get the expected forecast.
+Some conversion had to be done, especially the date, initially it was a text and it had to be converted to a proper date-time format.

+There were also missing data approximately from 2015 to late 2016.
+It was removed as missing data might affect the forecasting.

+**Statistics**
+Accuracy: 99%
+Mean average error (MAE): 3.02 degrees from actual value Data used: Daily Frequency

 # Result
 ![](https://github.com/360Appz/Data-Science-Machine-Learning/blob/main/Monterey/Images/1%20resize.png) <br> Temperature increases towards the year end while temperatures progress lower towards the mid of the year { padding-top:5px }